 The problem of clocks “lying” has been solved for years.
 What made me sad about Julia’s tweet was that I know how to solve this problem.
 However, I have never written on the topic.
 If you are not familiar with how to solve this distributed systems problem, allow me to introduce you to Network Time Protocol (NTP).

-What is NTP you ask?
+What is NTP

 Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
 In operation since before 1985, NTP is one of the oldest Internet protocols in current use.